Scaling Practice

 Sextant 1 buccal & palatal = extra-oral, chin cupping.

-Sextant 6 lingual = cross arch upper Q2.
+Sextant 6 lingual = cross arch (rest on upper Q2).

 Pattern: upper arch is mostly extra-oral chin or cheek rests.
 Lower lingual = cross arch (rest on the opposite side of the same arch).
 Lower buccal = extra-oral.